-From a bird's perspective, the Dry Tortugas in the Gulf of Mexico can be a life-saver.
+From a bird's perspective, the Dry Tortugas, a cluster of islands in the Gulf of Mexico, can be a life-saver.
 Millions of migratory songbirds fly north across the Gulf and Caribbean each spring, headed for North America.
 If they run into heavy wind and rain blowing down from the continent, the Dry Tortugas provide their first landfall.
 In a storm, thousands of storm-tossed birds – warblers, thrushes, cuckoos, and others – seek shelter on the Dry Tortugas.
 No doubt that this Blackpoll Warbler was happy to touch down here!

 The Dry Tortugas Archipelago